 The service specifications and Care Model Summary directly acknowledge the importance of care partners and Oranga Tamariki working together as genuine partners, pooling our mātauranga and expertise to best meet the needs of tamariki and whānau.

 Purpose of the documents

-We want to enable flexibility for care partners and Oranga Tamariki to focus on responding to a child or young person’s needs, strengths, and aspirations.
+We want to enable flexibility for care partners and Oranga Tamariki to focus on responding to the needs of a tamaiti or rangatahi, strengths, and aspirations.
 The service specifications outline what our respective roles, responsibilities and requirements are, but do not specify how these are to be carried out.

-The Shared Care Service Specification used from 1 July 2021 have replaced these specifications:
+The Shared Care Service Specification used from 1 Hurae 2021 have replaced these specifications:

 - Alcohol and Other Drugs Residential Programme (YJ)

 - Residential component of Supervision with Activity (YJ)